 Slowly, her shock gave was to wonder, and she pressed her hands to her head as if that would confirm or deny what she had just felt-not that this did anything, since almost every sentient in the universe could experience their own thoughts and emotions without telepathic help.

 She’d always known about this ability, of course, and had even been looking forward to its development.
 But she hadn’t been expecting the first signs of it for twenty more years at the very least.
 It wasn’t completely unknown for Nissians to get it before they’d lived two centuries, but in every case she knew about, their twin had still been alive, and hers had been dead for over a decade.

 If she developed this quickly enough, she thought, it might be enough to change everything.
 None of her relations had it; the members of her family didn’t tend to live that long.
-And if they didn’t expect her to have it, it would even easier for her to use it against them; once they found out they’d keep from physical contact with her but not before.
-She just had to wait for it to develop further-it could be a lot of time in between reading animal feelings and reading sentient thoughts, and then she had to figure out just what to do with it.
+And once they found out they’d keep from physical contact with her, but they had no reason to do so right now.
+She just had to wait for it to develop further-it could be a lot of time in between reading animal feelings and reading sentient thoughts.
+And then she had to figure out just what to do with it.